Finnish court acquits Cuban volleyball player jailed for aggravated rape

-HELSINKI Cuban national volleyball player Luis Tomas Sosa Sierra was on Friday acquitted of aggravated rape by a Finnish appeals court, which also cut the prison sentences of four team mates.
+HELSINKI (Reuters) - Cuban national volleyball player Luis Tomas Sosa Sierra was on Friday acquitted of aggravated rape by a Finnish appeals court, which also cut the prison sentences of four team mates.

 A district court in September found the five players from the Cuban national team guilty of aggravated rape of a woman, while they were in Finland in July 2016 for a World League tournament prior to the Rio Olympics.